mjung5/covid-vignette-api/README.md

 This bar plot shows the contingency table more visually.
-You will see that the low death rate states are mainly in medium to low and very low risk status (low confirmed cases) and high death rate states are in medium to high and very high risk status(high confirmed cases).
+You will see that the low death rate states are mainly in medium to low and very low risk groups (low confirmed cases) and high death rate states are in the medium to high and very high risk groups (high confirmed cases).

 ``` r
 #Bar plot of risk status in 55 states